ganboing/sifive-trace-decoder/README.md

               flags.
 -ca cafile:   Specify the name of the cycle accurate trace file.
 Must also specify the -t and -e switches.
 -catype nn:   Specify the type of the CA trace file.
-Valid options are none, instruction, and vector
+Valid options are none, instruction, and vector -od objdump:  Specify the path and name of the obdjump executable to use.
+By default uses riscv64-unkonwn-elf-objdump in the
+              current path unless overridden by the RISCV_PATH environment variable.
+If not found in either of those, tries the current working directory.
 -btm:         Specify the type of the trace file as btm (branch trace messages).
 On by default.
 -htm:         Specify the type of the trace file as htm (history trace messages).
 -n basename:  Specify the base name of the Nexus trace message file and the executable elf file.
 No extension